 There are many benefits to studying in the UK.
 In addition to the obvious, a culture supports higher education.
 Many students can attend lectures and seminars at no extra cost.

-Many people feel that it’s easier to get work experience in the UK.
+Many people feel it’s easier to get work experience in the UK.
 There are a lot of small companies, and many of them are looking for a few extra hands.

 And then, of course, there are the student discounts.
 Some of the larger universities offer discounts on things like textbooks, food, and accommodation.